Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 The question I have, Rush, is this.

-Uh what effect is that gonna have on our future elections, even With all the conservatives standing up at the tea parties.
+With Acorn and this porculus stimulus bill getting $4 billion with a B, $4 billion, what effect is that going to have on our future elections, even with all the conservatives standing up at the tea parties?

-Will we have a chance with four billion dollars in acorn?
+Will we have a chance with $4 billion in Acorn?

-Yes, and I you know I w I'm glad you asked about this.
+Yes, and I'm glad you asked about this.

 Election fraud has been a staple of our country since there were elections.

-I mean, people are people, and there are always people are going to try to cheat.
+I mean, people are people, and there are always people who are going to try to cheat.

-Uh the Democrats have had acorn and other community organizer groups engaged in fraudulent voter registration for for many, many years.
+The Democrats have had Acorn and other community organizer groups engaged in fraudulent voter registration for many, many years.

-Uh it's not optimal, and of course it's immoral that such groups should be receiving federal money in the guise of stimulus.
+It's not optimal, and of course, it's immoral that such groups should be receiving federal money in the guise of stimulus.

-But the way it was done, they were called neighborhood uh neighborhood uh rebuilding groups or some such thing, but it's it's community organizers like like Acorn.
+But the way it was done, they were called neighborhood rebuilding groups or some such thing.

 Exactly.

-If the Republican Party nominates somebody similar to uh McCain in 2012, it's gonna be we can overcome all of this with the right candidate.
+If the Republican Party nominates somebody similar to McCain in 2012, it's going to be, you know, we can overcome all of this with the right candidate.

 He didn't have anywhere near the Allied support that Republicans do today.

-So if it it it really i i it really boils down to who it is that the Republican Party conservative movement presents as a candidate.
+So it really boils down to who it is that the Republican Party conservative movement presents as a candidate.

 Exactly.

-Well, I've just been so concerned because it seems to me their only purpose is to steal the election.
+Well, I've just been so concerned because it seems to me their only purpose is to steal the elections.

 You should be concerned.